GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 An [Event](https://pusher.com/docs/client_api_guide/client_events) is a  message with a named type.
 Custom event handlers can be attached to a given event type.
 This allows for efficient event routing in the clients.
-Note: A subscriber will receive all messages published over a channel.
+**Note**: A subscriber will receive all messages published over a channel.

 Events may be trigged by the user or Pusher.
 In case of Pusher-triggered events on a channel, the event name is